Whether you’re on a budget, need high CCA, replacing a leaking C5 battery, or sick of Side-Posts, this will help you power your ‘Vette!

 You can choose between gel or AGM depending on how much you can afford.
 Remember, wet batteries are the best choice if you’re feeling cheap, but you need to be a true gearhead to keep wet batteries from leaking in your C5 Corvette.

 When choosing a new battery for your C5 Corvette, make sure to get the right size (battery group) to avoid any inconveniences.
-Also, make sure not to overtighten the terminals regardless if you have a wet or VRLA battery.
+Also, make sure not to overtighten the terminals regardless of if you have a wet or VRLA battery.
 And even if you have an expensive spill-proof battery, it’s a good idea to visually inspect and re-torque/re-tighten the terminals at least once a month (or once a week for daily-driven cars) as part of your routine maintenance schedule.